vpc-ccg/pamir/README.md

 ```
 pamir$ ln -s /dir/to/velvet/velveth /dir/to/pamir/velveth
 pamir$ ln -s /dir/to/velvet/velvetg /dir/to/pamir/velvetg
+pamir$ ln -s /dir/to/blastn /dir/to/pamir/blastn
-pamir$ ln -s /dir/to/ncbi-blast-version/ /dir/to/pamir/blast
+pamir$ ln -s /dir/to/blast-database-directory /dir/to/pamir/blastdb
 ```

 Then make